Account-Link/mcp-prompt-library/README.md

 The containerized server is available at `http://localhost:8080/mcp` and accepts standard MCP JSON-RPC requests.

-**Note**: Cursor's MCP client doesn't support HTTP transport, so use the local stdio configuration for Cursor integration.
+**Note**: Both Docker and local development configurations work well with Cursor's MCP client.

 ## 🛠️ Development